magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 do.
 Only watch.
 Examine yourself.
 Watch the mind.
 Then you will know what is the natural balance for your own practice.

-: Are minds of Asians and Westerners different?
+*Q*: Are minds of Asians and Westerners different?

-: Basically there is no difference.
+*A*: Basically there is no difference.
 Outer customs and language may appear different, but the human mind has natural characteristics which are the same for all people.
 Greed and hatred are the same in an Eastern or a Western mind.
 Suffering and the cessation of suffering are the same for all people.

-: Is it advisable to read a lot or study the scriptures as a part of practice?
+*Q*: Is it advisable to read a lot or study the scriptures as a part of practice?

-: The Dhamma of the Buddha is not found in books.
+*A*: The Dhamma of the Buddha is not found in books.
 If you want to really see for yourself what the Buddha was talking about, you don’t need to bother with books.
 Watch your own mind.
 Examine it to see how feelings come and go, how thoughts come and go.
 Don’t be attached to anything.
 Just be mindful of whatever there is to see.
 This is the way to the truths of the Buddha.
 Be natural.
 Everything you do in your life here is a chance to practise.
 It is all Dhamma.
 When you do your chores, try to be mindful.
 If you are emptying a spittoon or cleaning a toilet, don’t feel you are doing it as a favour for anyone else.
 There is Dhamma in emptying spittoons.
 Don’t feel you are practising only when sitting still, cross-legged.
 Some of you have complained that there is not enough time to meditate.
 Is there enough time to breathe?
 This is your
 meditation: mindfulness, naturalness in whatever you do.

-: Why don’t we have daily interviews with the teacher?
+*Q*: Why don’t we have daily interviews with the teacher?

-: If you have any questions, you are welcome to come and ask them any time.
+*A*: If you have any questions, you are welcome to come and ask them any time.
 But we don’t need daily interviews here.
 If I answer your every little question, you will never understand the process of doubt in your own mind.
 It is essential that you learn to examine yourself, to